varigit/meta-variscite-fslc/recipes-bsp/variscite-ble-snd-dev/variscite-bluetooth-snd-dev/Readme.txt

 --- server mode ---
 info: Connect device to Mobile phone by bluetooth and make sure that sound is playing using connector J 19 in device.

-To start the A2DP device in server mode, run the following command (Into console of device):
+1. Start the device in A2DP server mode, run the following command (Into console of device):

-# /opt/var-bluetooth-snd-dev/./bluetooth-snd-server.sh -t <bd adress for client device>
+# /opt/var-bluetooth-snd-dev/./bluetooth-snd-server.sh

+2. scan and connecting the external device to Variscite board over bluetooth

-Where "bd adress" we can get with command "hcitool scan" For example:
+3. Trusr external device to Variscite board /opt/var-bluetooth-snd-dev/./bluetooth-snd-server.sh -t C8:14:79:27:F1:82 Where "bd adress" we can get with command "hcitool scan"

+For example:
+# /opt/var-bluetooth-snd-dev/./bluetooth-snd-server.sh
+.. connect external device via bluetooth
 # /opt/var-bluetooth-snd-dev/./bluetooth-snd-server.sh -t C8:14:79:27:F1:82
+ [NEW] Controller F8:DC:7A:07:8D:A6 VAR-A2DP [default]
+ [NEW] Device C8:14:79:27:F1:82 SM-T315
+ [bluetooth]# trust C8:14:79:27:F1:82
+ [bluetooth]# quit
+ [DEL] Controller F8:DC:7A:07:8D:A6 VAR-A2DP [default]

 On the side of the client device to connect to the device VAR-A2DP and play sound through it.
 For audio playback, make sure you connect headphones or speakers to the connector J19 in device.

 Note: If sound not playing you can see paragraph "FAQ".

 --- client mode ---